mhahnFr/42cursus-push_swap/README.md

 rotated.
 After going through the whole stack *A*, the numbers in the other stack are pushed back to the stack *A*.
-Then the process is repeated with the second last binary digit, after that with the third last binary digit and so on, until the stack is sorted.
-That is checked after each cycle.
+Then the process is repeated with the second last binary digit, after that with the third last binary digit and so on, until the stack is sorted, which is checked after each cycle.

 ## Usage
 Using the application is quite simple: after using the makefile, a list of